shelkmike/Mabs/README.md

 <br><br>
 ## Installation
 Mabs requires Python 3, Perl 5, GCC, Zlib-dev, Make.<br>
+Mabs should be installed in two steps.<br>
+1. Install Python libraries Pandas, Plotnine, SciPy.
+This can be done, for example, by running the following two commands one after another:<br>
+`pip3 install --upgrade --user pip`<br>
+`pip3 install --upgrade --user Pandas Plotnine scipy`<br>
-To install Mabs, download the latest version from [Releases](https://github.com/shelkmike/Mabs/releases), then extract the archive and run<br>
+2. Download the latest version of Mabs from [Releases](https://github.com/shelkmike/Mabs/releases).
+Extract the archive and run<br>
 `bash install.sh`
 <br><br>
 ## How to use